samsungsamiio/samsungsami.io/source/sami/sami-documentation/developer-user-portals.md

 ![SAMI generate device token](/images/docs/sami/sami-documentation/generate-device-token.png)

 Click "GENERATE DEVICE TOKEN..." to generate a device token for this device.
-After the token is generated, click "REVOKE TOKEN" to revoke the token.
+After the token is generated, click "REVOKE TOKEN" to revoke it.